 Hodgkinson had the quarry landfilled and then oversaw a systematic program of plantings, that restored the park to something akin to its former appearance.

-the picture still stands on the same spot today and is one of
+The view from Flagstaff Hill, 1866.
+The building in the middle of the picture still stands on the same spot today and is one of Melbourne's oldest buildings. |

 The park was formally renamed Flagstaff Gardens and was preserved by an act of Parliament in 1873.
 A memorial plaque on the hilltop gives very concise history of the spot.